aroblesai/pyback/README.md

 > ✍ **Note**:
 >
-> Migrations will be automatically applied when you start the application using Docker Compose so there is no need to run `uv run alembic upgrade head` manually.
+> Migrations will be automatically applied when you start the application using Docker Compose so there is no need to run `alembic upgrade head` manually.

 ### 5. Run Tests